HectorRicardo/simple-music-app/README.md

 ## The Content hierarchy

 Before proceeding, let's explain more about the `MediaBrowserService`'s content hierarchy mentioned earlier.
-The **content hierarchy** is simply the media library offered by your app.
-Technically speaking, it's a directed graph of nodes representing submenus (eg. directories) and media items (e.g. songs) that you organize as you wish (for example, you organize songs into artists, albums, playlists, etc..).
+The **content hierarchy** is simply the media collection library offered by your app. `MediaBrowser`s connecting to your `MediaBrowserService` may be able to browse this collection so they know what songs/recordings can be played.

+Technically speaking, the content hierarchy is a directed unweighted graph of nodes, where each node represents a "media item".
+A media item can be different things, depending if it's browsable and/or playable:

+- If a media item is playable but not browsable, it represents a song, recording, etc..
+- If a media item is browsable but not playable, it is a submenu/directory.
+Example: a playlist or album.
+- Rare: If a media item is both playable and browsable, it is a submenu/directory, and it also has a song/recording associated to it.
+- If a media items is neither playable nor browsable, it's useless.
+It's technically possible to create such media item, but I can't think of a use case for it.

-Each node in the graph has a unique ID and has between 0-N children .
+You organize nodes/media items as you wish (for example, you may organize songs into albums, playlists, artists, etc..).
+Each node has a unique ID, and it has between 0-N children.
 This is an example of a very simple content hierarchy:

 <figure>
   <img src="docs_images/content_hierarchy_sample.svg" alt="Sample content hierarchy">
   <figcaption>Figure 4.
 Sample content hierarchy</figcaption>
 </figure>

+This graph is merely conceptual and may not exist as such in the app.
+You don't have to create an actual graph data structure.
+However, your app should have a "mechanism" that, given a node ID, lets you know:
+- The children of that node.
+- If the node represents a playable media item, the media resource associated to that media item.

+It's up to you what this "mechanism" will look like.
+It could be an actual graph, but it could also be a hashmap, an 2D array of adjacencies, etc..
+Just meet the contract of the "mechanism".

-This content hierarchy can be browsed by `MediaBrowser`s connecting to your `MediaBrowserService`.
-If you give a `MediaBrowser` both connecting permissions and browsing permissions, you can specify the node from which it will be allowed to browse.
-You decide this in a client-per-client basis.
-For example, you could give `MediaBrowser` A permissions to access the full hierarchy, `MediaBrowser` B permissions to browse only alternative songs (starting from the *Alternative* node), and `MediaBrowser` C permissions to browse only romantic songs (starting from the *Romantic* node).
-Permissions will be explained more in detail in the next section.
+The content hierarchy can be browsed by a `MediaBrowser` client that connected to your `MediaBrowserService` and that was given browsing permissions (you'll learn about permissions in the next section).
+You specify the starting node from which it will be allowed to browse, and you decide this in a client-per-client basis.
+So, for example, you could give `MediaBrowser` A permissions to access the full hierarchy, `MediaBrowser` B permissions to browse only alternative songs (starting from the *Alternative* node), and `MediaBrowser` C permissions to browse only romantic songs (starting from the *Romantic* node).

 Observe that the graph in the image is acyclic, meaning that it doesn't have any cycles.
 This is important because it prevents infinite loops in the browsing algorithms of the `MediaBrowser`s connecting to your service.
 You should ensure that your content hierarchy is acyclic as well.
+Android won't validate this for you.

-You can see that some items, such as *Viva la Vida*, have two parents.
+In the figure, you can see that several media items, such as *Viva la Vida*, have two parents.
 This is completely valid, and it's a common characteristic of content hierarchies.
-(And think about it: some songs can be considered belonging to two genres.
-In this example, we consider Coldplay's *Viva la Vida* to be both a pop song and an alternative song).
+(And think about it: some songs can be considered belonging to two genres, such as *Viva la Vida* in this example).

-**Question: Are the playable items only allowed to be at the last level of the graph?**

 Answer: No!
 You can have a graph like this:

 ![Allowed graph](docs_images/content_hierarchy_variation1.svg)

-Here, we consider *Bad Guy (Billie Eilish)* to be so different that the song itself *is* another genre.

-Heck, a node can even be both a submenu and a playable item:

 ![Allowed graph](docs_images/content_hierarchy_variation2.svg).

-Here, imagine that by playing "Pop", you hear a narrator saying something like "Welcome to the pop music section".

 However, when going through these uncommon use cases, as a best practice you should ensure that all the starting point nodes from which you'll give clients permission to browse are